kutyla-philipp/simple-dash/README.md

-# simple-homepage
+# simple-dash

-An even simpler, fully responsive Homepage.
+A simple, fully responsive Dashboard to forward to the services of your choice!
 Ideal for Desktop and mobile usage!
 Based on: https://github.com/thetomester13/homepage

 This project uses: